b13/codeblock/README.md

 # Codeblock
 ## What does Codeblock do?
 Codeblock is a TYPO3 extension.
-It adds a content element which processes the bodytext by highlight.php so that the input text has the styling of highlight.js.
+It adds a content element to display source code processed using highlight.php to render code snippets with syntax highlighting.
+The CSS-classes applied are identical to what highlight.js would render, but the transformation takes place on the server (instead of the browser when using JS).

+The rendered result is cached like any other content element with the page in TYPO3.
+Using this extension you can skip adding hightlight.js to your JS-build.
+This helps reduce the JavaScript-size for your website and also allows rendering of source code snippets for AMP pages for example.

 ## Code Languages
-The extension supports all code language that highlight.php knows.
-They can either be specified or detected automatically within the content element.
+The extension supports all code language that highlight.php supports.
+These can either be specified by choosing a setting inside the content element or detected automatically.

 ## Styles
-A CSS needs to be included manually.
+CSS styling needs to be included manually.
 The classes added to the HTML output are generated automatically.
-Their styling need to be specified in a CSS file only in order to add a custom styling.
+Their styling need to be specified in a CSS file in order to add a custom styling.
 E.g. for JetBrain's darcula theme:

 ```